 Serving the Union Members of the Bakery and Confectionery Industry

-The Bakery and Confectionery Union and Industry International Pension Fund is one of the largest Union pension funds in terms of assets.
-Monthly pension benefits are now mailed or electronically sent to more than 52,000 pensioners residing in every state.
-The monthly benefits paid total in excess of $42 million.
+Pension Fund The Bakery and Confectionery Union and Industry International Pension Fund is one of the largest Union pension funds in terms of assets.
+Monthly pension benefits are now mailed or electronically sent to more than 58,000 pensioners residing in every state.
+The monthly benefits paid total in excess of $50 million.
 An average of 225 new pensioners are added to the rolls every month.

 A pension evaluation request can be obtained by contacting the Fund Office or your Local Union Office.
 You may also download a printable version of the evaluation request from the Documents section of the web site.